isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/myprices-readme.txt

 -----

-Clicking on this will make myprices scan your broker list , compare whats there with the values you set under the craft tab and report how many of what items you need to make to replenish your broker stocks.
+Clicking on this will make myprices scan your broker list , compare whats there with the values you set under the craft tab and add how many of what items you need to make to replenish your broker stocks to your craft script favourites list.

-(Automatic creation of a recipe list which can be loaded into craft directly is under development)
+Next time you run craft you can choose 'myprices' from the list under the Advanced Tab , Press Load and then the Submit Queue button and you can then start crafting what you need.

 The Buy TAB
 ===========